codeplaysoftware/portBLAS/README.md

 The intermediate nodes of the Expression Tree are operations (e.g, binary operations, unary operations, etc).

-### Executors
+### SB_Handle

-An executor traverses the Expression Tree to evaluate the operations that it defines.
+An SB_Handle traverses the Expression Tree to evaluate the operations that it defines.
-Executors use different techniques to evaluate the expression tree.
+SB_Handle use different techniques to evaluate the expression tree.
-The basic C++ executor performs a for loop on the size of the data and calls the evaluation function on each item.

 The SYCL evaluator transform the tree into a device tree (i.e, converting buffer to accessors) and then evaluates the Expression Tree on the device.